tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Modern cryptography has long used the notion of "hybrid encryption" where an asymmetric algorithm is used to establish a key, and then a symmetric algorithm is used for bulk content encryption.

-HPKE (Hybrid Public Key Encryption) {{?RFC9180}} is a specific instantiation of this which works with a combination of KEMs, KDFs and AEAD schemes (Authenticated Encryption with Additional Data).
+HPKE (hybrid public key encryption) {{?RFC9180}} is a specific instantiation of this which works with a combination of KEMs, KDFs and AEAD (authenticated encryption with additional data) schemes.
 HPKE includes three authenticated variants, including one that authenticates possession of a pre-shared key and two optional ones that authenticate possession of a key encapsulation mechanism (KEM) private key.
 HPKE can be extended to support hybrid post-quantum KEM {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
 ML-KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs and its optional authenticated modes as discussed in Section 1.2 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}} and section 1.5 of {{?I-D.draft-connolly-cfrg-xwing-kem-02}}.

 # PQC Signatures